MatthieuLPro/angular_rails/README.md

 # README

 ## Goal
-The goal of this project was to learn how to use AngularJS in a Ruby On Rails project.
+The purpose of this project was to learn how to use AngularJS in a Ruby On Rails project.
 I enjoy it to use only css for the front.

 ## Project
 - Ruby On Rails